gracemcken/BOOdle/README.md

 - On smaller screen sizes, the keyboard loses its tradition 'keyboard shape', which it has on larger screens.
 I tried many different things but I don't think it's within my skill to fix it.
 All buttons still work perfectly and it is fully functional, however it just does not look like I would hope it would.

 # Credits
-Game logic walkthrough that was followed can be found [here](https://www.youtube.com/watch?v=mpby4HiElek).
+- Game logic walkthrough that was followed can be found [here](https://www.youtube.com/watch?v=mpby4HiElek).
 Credit to Ania Kubów.
+- Tutorial on building a modal for the rules can be found [here](https://www.youtube.com/watch?v=MBaw_6cPmAw).
+Credit to Web Dev Simplified.
 ### Images
 The image of the ghost was found on [looka.com](looka.com).